On the differential structure of metric measure spaces and applications: Preliminaries

 where again by locally bounded from below we intend that for any $x\in X$ there exists a neighborhood $U_x$ and a constant $c_x>0$ such that $\mm$-a.e. on $U_x$ it holds $\frac{\d\mmz}{\d\mm}\geq c_x$.
 It is also not difficult to see that $\mmz$ can be chosen so that

 We fix once and for all such measure $\mmz$: its use will be useful to get some compactness in the proof of Theorem \ref{thm:extest} (in particular, in Lemma \ref{le:planf}).
-Yet, we remark that $\mmz$ is not really part of our data, in the sense that all our results do not depend on the particular measure $\mmz$ satisfying \eqref{eq:mmz} and \eqref{eq:momp}.
+Yet, we remark that $\mmz$ is not really part of our data, in the sense that none of our results depend on the particular measure $\mmz$ satisfying \eqref{eq:mmz} and \eqref{eq:momp}.